Hakone Travel Guide | Discover Hakone’s Attractions, Access, and Top Sightseeing Spots - GTN MAGAZINE

 3. Visit the Hakone Open-Air Museum

-6. Return to your inn for an onsen soak and dinner
+6. Return to your accommodation and enjoy a hot spring bath and dinner

 Day 2